GabeScott/standard-works-vault/General Conference/1992 October - The Lord Will Prosper the Righteous.md

 # The Lord Will Prosper the Righteous

-*By Dean L. Larsen - Of the Presidency of the Seventy*
+By Elder Dean L. Larsen - *Of the Presidency of the Seventy*

 *Given in the October session of the 1992 General Conference*